alchitry/alchitry.github.io/content/tutorials/background/how-does-an-fpga-work.md

 ## LUTs in the Mojo

 In the Spartan 6 used by the Mojo, each LUT is a 6-input LUT.
-However, it isn't a true 6-input LUT but rather two 5-input LUTs connected together by a multiplexer (MUX).
+However, it isn't a true 6-input LUT but rather two 5-input LUTs connected by a multiplexer (MUX).

 ![lut6.png](https://cdn.alchitry.com/background/lut6.png)

-The reason the LUT is designed this way is because it can either be used as a single 6-input LUT, or two 5-input LUTs.
+The reason the LUT is designed this way is that it can either be used as a single 6-input LUT, or two 5-input LUTs.
 The only restriction is that both 5-input LUTs must share the same inputs.
 When it is configured as two 5-input LUTs, **In[5]** is set to 0.

 ## Flip-flops and Slices

 Each LUT's output can be optionally connected to a flip-flop.
 Groups of LUTs and flip-flops are called **slices**.
-In the Spartan 6 used by the Mojo, a slice has 4 LUT6 and 8 flip-flops.
+In the Spartan 6 used by the Mojo, a slice has 4 LUT6 and eight flip-flops.
 These flip-flops are typically configurable allowing the type of reset (asynchronous vs synchronous) and the reset level (high vs low) to be specified.
 Some of the flip-flops can actually be configured as latches instead of flip-flops, although latches typically aren't good practice to use as they can lead to timing problems.

 The FPGA used by the Mojo has 1,430 slices in it for a total of 5,720 LUTs!